-The skippers are responsible for hosting the beginner- and member sailings and are essential for the club to be able to run as a non profit organization with low membership fees.
+The skippers are responsible for hosting the beginner- and member sailings throughout the year and are essential for the club to be able to run as a non profit organization with low membership fees.
 We are always looking our for new potential skippers.

 If you’re experienced, responsible and willing to explain and teach sailing to others, you are the person we are looking for.
 You need to sign up as a regular member first, and need to be staying in Bergen for at least one year.

 To become a skipper you need first to be a regular member and sail on our boats to be familiar with them.
 Then you can contact the Skipper Manager to be considered for Trainee Skipper status.
 Trainee Skippers can ask the Skipper on Member Sailings to take over more responsibility, including preparing the engine and docking/undocking the boat (getting enough experience depends mainly on the motivation and pro-activeness of the Trainee Skipper: you should reach out to the more experienced skippers and ask them for training sessions, and you should ask to practice docking and giving instructions to the crew while you are on member sailings).
 Trainee Skippers might get permission from the Skipper Manager to organise sailings together, with at least two Trainees and experienced crew only.
 When the Trainee Skipper is considered ready, the Skipper Manager will arrange a check-out to assess their skills and make them a skipper.

 The check-out list can be found here.

 If you, after reading everything in this page and looking at the skipper check out list, believe yourself to be either:

 • an experienced member with ambitions to become skipper over time

 • able to be a trainee skipper

 • or able to be a skipper following 1-2 training sessions on docking and handling our boats